Fast food: Tips for choosing healthier options

 Take advantage of the healthy side dishes offered at many fast-food restaurants.
 For example, instead of french fries choose a side salad with low-fat dressing or a baked potato.
 Or add a fruit bowl or a fruit and yogurt option to your meal.

-Other healthy choices include apple or orange slices, corn on the cob, steamed rice, or baked potato chips.
+Other healthy choices include apple or orange slices, corn on the cob, steamed rice, baked potato chips or a broth-based soup.

 Watch out for high-calorie salads, such as those with deep-fried shells or those topped with breaded chicken or other fried toppings.
 Also skip extras, such as cheese and croutons, which quickly increase your calorie count.